gbmhunter/blog/content/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/_index.md

 **A value of `\(s\)` that causes the a transfer function to be 0 is called a _zero_, and a value of `\(s\)` that causes the transfer function to be infinite is called a _pole_**.
 Zeroes generally occur when a factor in the numerator is 0 (one notable exception is that a zero can also occur if the denominator tends towards infinity, usually as `\(s \rightarrow \infty\)`), poles generally occur when a factor in the denominator is 0.
 Poles that have an imaginary component always come in pairs (conjugate pairs).

 Intuitively, you can think of zeroes as places in where the system completely blocks a certain frequency.
-A poles is a place where the system has infinite response (at least mathematically).
+A poles is a frequency where the system has infinite response (at least mathematically).
+You might begin to wonder here why your system would be ok with any poles at all -- surely any frequency in where the gain of the system went to infinity would be a bad thing?
+Well yes, at any real frequency it would be.
+The key idea here is that **poles are ok to have as long as their real component is negative, i.e. at a frequency that cannot exist in real life**.
+On the Argand diagram this means no poles on the right-hand side of the graph.

+{{% tip %}}
+A notable exception to the rule off "all poles must have a negative real frequency component" is for oscillators.
+You want them to have some positive feedback, that's what makes them oscillate by themselves!
+{{% /tip %}}

 The zeroes are the roots of the numerator polynomial, and the poles are the roots of the denominator polynomial.
 For this reason they are also referred to generally as _roots_.